-With October 3rd (occurred in 1951) being the latest 100 degree day that we have ever experienced (since records have been kept in 1898), it is likely that the 100 degree days are over for this year.
+Although there are no guarantees, it is likely that the 100 degree days are over for this year.
+It will continue to get cooler as we venture thru October & November.
 Our average first freeze is November 22nd, but our earliest freeze ever was on October 22nd (occurred in 1898), therefore, cold weather is just around the corner.

 - Continue to operate the pool – For the past 15-20 years, this has been the most popular option in the Denton area.
 One of the main reasons why is that pools have become more aesthetic and most pools are the focal point of the backyard.
 If this is the option that you choose, be sure that the pumps are operating when the air temperature is freezing.
 This will prevent freeze damage to the plumbing and the filtration system.
 If you have waterfall pumps or other pumps, they must either be drained or operating.
 (If they are drained, be sure that they remain off and that they are not programmed to come on during a freeze).
 Booster pumps for automatic cleaners do not have to be operating, since water circulates thru them when the main pump is operating.
 If you decide to continue operating your pool and you really enjoy swimming, you might consider having a pool heater installed.
 Pool heaters allow you to swim at least 9-10 months out of the year, as opposed to approximately 6-7 months without a heater.